saikrishnags05/Project-for-Data-to-Decisions/Research Question/R_Q_Readme.md

 [Background Research Report](https://github.com/saikrishnags05/Project-for-Data-to-Decisions/blob/master/Research%20Question/RQ_SAI_KRISHNA/Heartland%20Family%20Service%20background%20research%20report.docx)

+## Research Question Descriptions
+### Chad

+The research question is interesting because it explores the relationship between staff pay, success outcome by service, and at-risk patients.
+The research question provides an opportunity to understand whether time with staff whose salary is above the service's median increases person outcomes and decreases service duration.
+The second research question builds on the first and asks whether this "increased success rate" effect exists for the population most likely to miss appointments and have longer durations.
+The third research question seeks to apply the discovered effect to the current state of HFS and determine whether its application would benefit the organization.

+The research questions are useful for decision-makers in two ways; it explores a phenomenon: the effect of higher-paid staff on successful outcomes and applies the effect to benefit the organization's bottom dollar and the customer's success.
+As already shown, each of the three research questions builds upon one another.
+Moreover, the success or failure of any research question still provides insight concerning the HFS data.

+### Sai

+### Rhonda

 ## Extra Questions( Optional):
 |S No|Author of the ouestion| Question|
 | ------------- | ------------- | ------------- |